pratikshah1701/Amazon.com---Employee-Access-Challenge-Kaggle.com-/README.md

 ## Objective

-The objective of this competition is to build a model, learned using historical data, that will determine an employee's access needs, such that manual access transactions (grants and revokes) are minimized as the employee's attributes change over time.
+The objective of this competition is to build a model,learned using historical data, that will determine an employee's access needs, such that manual access transactions (grants and revokes) are minimized as the employee's attributes change over time.
 The model will take an employee's role information and a resource code and will return whether or not access should be granted.

 The data consists of real historical data collected from 2010 & 2011.
 Employees are manually allowed or denied access to resources over time.
 You must create an algorithm capable of learning from this historical data to predict approval/denial for an unseen set of employees.